lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     Create a new folder called *equilibration/* next to the previously created folders, and create a new *input.lammps* file in it.
-Add the following lines into *input.lammps*:
+Add the following lines to *input.lammps*:

 ..  code-block:: lammps